SannatKumar/Python_Coding/Gitpushreadme.md

 SSH: git@github.com:SannatKumar/Python_Coding.git

-Initialized without README, LICENSE and .gitignore #We ca create them later
+Initialize without README, LICENSE and .gitignore #We can create them later

 Open terminal in your local Folder